Priapos1004/IMP-utils/readme_files/plotting.md

 The residual plot represents the residuals *(actual_y_value − predicted_y_value)* of the linear fit-function mentioned in [errorbar-plot](#errorbar-plot-info).

 You can only use one set of y-values and not multiple like in errorbar-plot.

+### HINT FOR USAGE

+Set ERRORBAR_PLOT_MAX_XTICKS='auto' and ERRORBAR_PLOT_XTICKS_NUMBER='auto' because normally, this will work pretty well for the x-ticks and only if this is not good, change it.

 ### example plot